French

 Gun recoil N/A

-"Battleships of World War Two" and "Cruisers of World War Two" both by M.J.
+• "Battleships of World War Two," "Cruisers of World War Two" and "Destroyers of World War Two" all by M.J.
 Whitley